awwright/http-progress/draft-wright-http-patch-byterange.md

 # Introduction

 HTTP has many features analogous to a filesystem, including reading, writing, metadata, and file listing {{RFC4918}}.
 While HTTP supports reading byte range offsets using the Range header ({{Section 14 of RFC9110}}), it cannot be used in PUT, because the write would still be executed even when the byte range is unsupported.
-However, by using a method and media type that the server must understand, writes to byte ranges with Content-Range header semantics is possible.
+However, by using a method and media type that the server must understand, writes to byte ranges with Content-Range header semantics becomes safe.

-This may be used as part of a technique for resuming interrupted uploads.
-Since HTTP is a stateless protocol, there is no way to resume an interrupted request, instead the client can make a request that completes the partial state change.
+This may be used as part of a technique to resume interrupted uploads.
+Since HTTP is stateless, there is no way to resume an interrupted request; instead the client can make a request that completes the partial state change.
 For downloads, the Range header allows a client to download only the unknown data.
-However, if an upload is interrupted, no method exists to upload only the remaining data; the entire request must be retried.
+However, if an upload is interrupted, no mechanism exists to upload only the remaining data; the entire request must be retried.

 Byte range patches may be used to "fill in these gaps."